Shreyas9882/Image-Oject-Classification/README.md

 # Image-Oject-Classification
-This project uses MobileNetV2, a pre-trained deep learning model, to classify objects in images with high accuracy.
-Users can upload images, and the model predicts the most likely object with its confidence score, enabling efficient object recognition
+This project utilizes MobileNetV2, a pre-trained deep learning model, to classify objects in images with exceptional efficiency.
+Trained on the ImageNet dataset, the model can recognize 1,000 object categories, including animals, vehicles, and everyday items.
+Users upload an image, which is preprocessed and analyzed by the model to provide the most likely object prediction along with a confidence score.
+Featuring robust error handling and intuitive visualization, this solution is ideal for applications in automation, content tagging, and smart systems development.